MinghuiChen43/awesome-trustworthy-deep-learning/FULL_LIST.md

   - Key Word: Corruption Robustness; Frequency.
   - <details><summary>Digest</summary> We present the Global Filter Network (GFNet), a conceptually simple yet computationally efficient architecture, that learns long-term spatial dependencies in the frequency domain with log-linear complexity.

+- The Evolution of Out-of-Distribution Robustness Throughout Fine-Tuning. [[paper]](https://arxiv.org/abs/2106.15831)
+  - Anders Andreassen, Yasaman Bahri, Behnam Neyshabur, Rebecca Roelofs.
+  - Key Word: Out-of-Distribution Generalization; Fine-Tuning.
+  - <details><summary>Digest</summary> Although machine learning models typically experience a drop in performance on out-of-distribution data, accuracies on in- versus out-of-distribution data are widely observed to follow a single linear trend when evaluated across a testbed of models.
+Models that are more accurate on the out-of-distribution data relative to this baseline exhibit "effective robustness" and are exceedingly rare.
+Identifying such models, and understanding their properties, is key to improving out-of-distribution performance.
+We conduct a thorough empirical investigation of effective robustness during fine-tuning and surprisingly find that models pre-trained on larger datasets exhibit effective robustness during training that vanishes at convergence.
+We study how properties of the data influence effective robustness, and we show that it increases with the larger size, more diversity, and higher example difficulty of the dataset.

 - Test-Time Adaptation to Distribution Shift by Confidence Maximization and Input Transformation. [[paper]](https://arxiv.org/abs/2106.14999)
   - Chaithanya Kumar Mummadi, Robin Hutmacher, Kilian Rambach, Evgeny Levinkov, Thomas Brox, Jan Hendrik Metzen.
   - Key Word: Corruption Robustness; Test-Time Adaptation.